munozcar/iris/README.md

 One can use either a single slab, or a set of slabs to reproduce the effects of radial temperature and density gradients in the disk.

 Basic package requirements: numpy, scipy, astropy, jax, pandas.
 Additional package requirements: jaxns, tinyGP, jaxopt.
-These are needed if you want to do inference with IRIS.
+These are needed to do inference with IRIS.

-At least 16GB of RAM, and (ideally but not necessarily) a GPU.
+You need at least 16GB of RAM, and ideally (but not necessarily) a GPU.
 You need to unzip HITRAN.zip before use.

 #### Examples:
 To model emission from CO and H2O using one slab for each: